-- 2 Press and hold the languages symbol \bigoplus at the bottom of the keyboard.
+- 2 Press and hold the languages symbol at the bottom of the keyboard.

-- > A list of available languages appears.
+- A list of available languages appears.

 - 3 Select the language you want to use.

-The keyboard language changes to the one you selected.
+The keyboard language changes t o the one vou selected - THE REYDUALD iaiiquaqe changes t o uie one vou Selected.